 What are research infrastructures?

-Research infrastructures conduct and support excellent research activities in the various scientific fields.
-Research infrastructures include facilities, equipment, resources or services of a unique nature identified by scientific communities.
-They may also include scientific equipment, scientific resources such as scientific collections, archives and data, e-infrastructures such as data and computing systems and communication networks, and any other tools essential to achieving excellence in research and innovation.
+Research infrastructures drive and support research activities of excellence in various scientific fields.
+Research infrastructures include facilities, equipment, resources, or services of a unique nature, identified by scientific communities.
+They may also include scientific equipment, scientific resources such as collections, archives, and scientific data, electronic infrastructures such as data and computing systems and communication networks, and any other tools essential to achieving excellence in research and innovation.

-European research infrastructures play a crucial role in producing knowledge and innovation that contributes to meeting current European and even global environmental, societal and economic challenges.
+European research infrastructures play a crucial role in producing knowledge and innovation that contributes to addressing current European and even global environmental, societal, and economic challenges.

 ESFRI – European Strategy Forum on Research Infrastructures

-These collaborations are generally established by national infrastructures on the National Roadmap of Research Infrastructures, by national networks of scientific institutions or by individual scientific institutions.
+These collaborations are generally established by national infrastructures included in the National Roadmap for Research Infrastructures, by national networks of scientific institutions, or by individual scientific institutions.

-European research infrastructures have competitive access to funding through Calls the European Commission's Framework Program (currently "Horizon Europe").
-In Portugal, the PERIN network (Portugal in Europe Research and Innovation Network) promotes the participation of the national scientific community in all future Horizon Europe Calls .
+European research infrastructures have competitive access to funding through Calls European Commission's Framework Program (currently "Horizon Europe").
+In Portugal, the PERIN network (Portugal in Europe Research and Innovation Network) promotes the participation of the national scientific community in all future Calls Europe Calls

 -